Middle Ear Infection

 Middle ear infections are more common in infants and toddlers.
 They occur more often during the winter months.
 Other factors that may increase your chance of a middle ear infection include:

-- Recent viral infection, such as a cold or flu
+Recent viral infection, such as a

 - Attendance at day care